Acupressure Points for Sinus Relief of Congestion

 The Heavenly Pillar

-One finds the Heavenly Pillar on the back of your head where the head and neck join.
-Here is a hollow large space that one needs to apply pressure.
+The Heavenly Pillar is on the back of your head where the head and neck join.
+Here is an ample hollow space to which you need to apply pressure.
 Place your middle finger on this pressure point for 4 minutes.
-Using this method, you can observe how congestion changes in your nose and helps reduce sinus congestion, mental stress, and headaches.
+Using this method, you can observe how congestion changes in your nose, which helps reduce sinus congestion, mental stress, and headaches.

 Facial Beauty Acupressure Point: